-Born the son of Sigurd Syr ruler of Ringeske region of Norway and Asta Gudbrandsdatter.
-He was half-brother to King Olaf II.
+Harald Hardrada was born Harald Sigurdsson, the son of Sigurd Syr, ruler of the Ringeske region of Norway, and Asta Gudbrandsdatter.
+He was half-brother to Olaf Haraldsson, his mother’s son by her first marriage who had become King Olaf II of Norway

-Olaf returned to Norway and was met by Harald and several hundred loyal supporters.
+Olaf returned to Norway and was met by Hardrada and several hundred loyal supporters.

 1030 (29th July)

-Battle of Stiklestad – Harald fought alongside Olaf against Canute’s forces but they were defeated.
+Harald and his brother Olaf fought against Canute’s forces but they were defeated.
 Olaf was killed and Harald badly wounded.

-Following defeat at Stiklestad Harald could not stay in Norway and so he exiled himself.
+After the defeat at Stiklestad, Harald could not stay in Norway and so he exiled himself and travelled south.